block-commons/block-commons/content/post/DCR-on-chain-2/index.md

 ### 2 - DshF

 This cluster started up in May 2018 and has received 292K DCR at hop 1 from the coinbase (it has also received 73K directly in PoW rewards and some more at hop 2).
-This cluster also has some hits on the Airdrop and treasury taint tracker - 174 airdrop DCR was sent to addresses controlled by this cluster, as well as 1132 DCR at 1 hop from the Treasury  - there are 4 transactions where a Decred contractor seems to have sent DCR to addresses in this cluster.
+This cluster also has some hits on the Airdrop and Treasury flow trackers - 174 airdrop DCR was sent to addresses controlled by this cluster, as well as 1132 DCR at 1 hop from the Treasury  - there are 4 transactions where a Decred contractor seems to have sent DCR to addresses in this cluster.
 This cluster also received 680 mixed DCR from somewhere.
 Whatever they're doing, it encompasses more than running a mining pool.

 {{< figure src="balance-DshF.png" title="DCR balance of the DshF cluster" >}}